County Meath: Demographics

-Continuing the trend which has been observed throughout Ireland since the Census of 2006, a significant increase in the number of people who identified as having no religion was observed between 2011 and 2016.
-This demographic increased by 97.5% from 7,990 in 2011 to 15,783 in 2016.
-People with no religion now account for 8.1% of the county's population.

 Population trends

 The population of Meath suffered a significant decline between 1841 and 1901, decreasing by almost two-thirds (183,828 to 67,497); it stabilised between 1901 and 1971 (67,497 to 71,729), and there was a substantial increase between 1971 and 1981 to 95,419.
 This increase was mainly due to a baby boom locally.
 The population then continued to increase at a constant rate, before increasing at an explosive rate between 1996 and 2002, from 109,732 to 134,005.
 This is due primarily to economic factors, with the return of residents to live in the county, and also an echo effect of the 1970s baby boom.
 The census of 2022 gives a figure of 220,296, including a dramatic increase in inward migration to the county.
 Meath is one of only 5 counties in the state which has a population higher than its 1841 pre-famine peak.

 This population growth has seen divergent trends emerge in recent years, with mild depopulation in the north and west of the county more than offset by large increases in the population of the eastern and south-eastern parts of the county, principally owing to inward migration to districts that have good proximity via road to the business parks on the western outskirts of Dublin.
 The accession of Poland and the Baltic States to the European Union in 2004 resulted in a significant influx of workers from these countries to work in sectors such as agriculture, quarrying, construction and catering.